Comprehending Knowledge Graphs with Large Language Models for Recommender Systems: Methodology

 where sim denotes the cosine similarity function.
 Once we obtain the semantic associations between any two items in the entire KG, we treat the semantic similarity between the two items as the edge weight between them, allowing us to construct an item-item graph:

-From a high-level perspective, we transform higher-order associations between items in the KG into semantic relationships on the constructed item-item graph $\mathcal{G}_v$.
-Based on this foundation, it is essential to identify items that are semantically strongly related to the given item, as items with lower semantic relevance may introduce noise.
+From a high-level perspective, we transform high-order associations between items in the KG into direct semantic connections on the constructed item-item graph $\mathcal{G}_v$.
+Based on this foundation, it is essential to retrieve items that are semantically strongly related to the given item, as items with lower semantic relevance may introduce noise.
 Specifically, given an item \(v_i\), we rank all other items \(v_j \in \mathcal{V}\) where \(v_j \neq v_i\) in descending order based on the semantic similarity \(r_{(v_i, v_j)}\).
-Subsequently, we select the top-\(k\) items with the highest similarity scores, forming the neighbor set of $v_i$: $\mathcal{N}_k(v_i)$, where \(0 < k < |\mathcal{V}|\) is an adjustable hyperparameter, representing the number of selected neighbors.
+Subsequently, we retrieve the top-\(k\) items with the highest similarity scores, forming the neighbor set of $v_i$: $\mathcal{N}_k(v_i)$, where \(0 < k < |\mathcal{V}|\) is an adjustable hyperparameter, representing the number of retrieved neighbors.

-In this manner, we explicitly filter out items with low semantic associations to the current item while retaining those with relatively strong associations.
-Traditional KG-based recommendation methods aggregate related items through layer-by-layer information propagation on the KG.
-Items with the same attributes are 2-hop neighbors in the KG, requiring at least two layers of GNN to capture their relation.
-Higher-order item associations necessitate even more propagation and aggregation steps to be captured.
-In contrast, our method, by constructing an item-item graph based on KG subgraph semantic embeddings, can recall strongly semantically related neighbors of any order across the entire graph through a single semantic similarity calculation.
-The purpose of identifying semantic-related neighbors is to leverage them to enhance the item representations, thereby improving the effectiveness of the recommendation model.
-We design a fine-grained approach to enhance the representation of item \( v_i \) with its neighbors \( \mathcal{N}_k(v_i) \).
-Details on this approach will be covered in Section \ref{item augmentation}.
+In this manner, we filter out items with low semantic associations to the current item in the entire KG.
+Traditional KG-based recommendation methods aggregate items through layer-by-layer information propagation on the KG.
+High-order relations require many propagation and aggregation steps to be captured.
+In contrast, our retrieval-based method can directly recall strongly semantically related neighbors of any order across the entire KG.
+The retrieved neighbors are then leveraged to enhance item representations, which will be introduced in Section \ref{item augmentation}.